TeamPuzel/strawberry/design/specification.md

 // Fundamentally structs can just be used as a nominal alternative to tuples.
 // Another core difference is how their data members behave, as by default they are immutable.
 An immutable binding
 // of a struct is purely immutable, but unlike a tuple the struct can make members immutable no matter the context.
-// Everything inside a struct is also inherently private struct Rectangle {
+// Everything inside a struct is also inherently private. struct Rectangle {
     width: Int
     height: Int